metricsgraphics/metrics-graphics/README.md

 __I only see colours for the first 10 lines in my chart, what gives?__

 The colors for the first ten lines, areas and legends are defined in the stylesheet for the light and dark themes.
-For an eleventh line, you would add the follow CSS rules:
+For an eleventh line, you would add the following CSS rules:

 ```css